What 500 Pages of Drug Trafficking Discovery Actually Contained

 The Setup

 A defendant was facing drug trafficking charges in Florida.
-Mandatory minimum: 3 years in state prison.
+The charge carried a mandatory minimum prison sentence.

 He did what most defendants do.
 He hired an attorney.
 He paid thousands of dollars upfront.
 He was told to trust the process.